mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Up to eleven](https://en.wikipedia.org/w/index.php?title=Up_to_eleven&oldid=1319503749) - "Up to eleven", also phrased as "these go to eleven", is an idiom from popular culture, coined in the 1984 film This Is Spinal Tap, where guitarist Nigel Tufnel demonstrates a guitar amplifier whose volume knobs are marked from zero to eleven, instead of the usual zero to ten.
+In 2002, the phrase entered the Shorter Oxford English Dictionary with t...

 - [Paektu Mountain](https://en.wikipedia.org/w/index.php?title=Paektu_Mountain&oldid=1322905486) - Paektu Mountain or Baekdu Mountain (Korean: 백두산) is an active stratovolcano on the Chinese–North Korean border.
 In China, it is known as Changbai Mountain (Chinese: 长白山).
 At 2,744 m (9,003 ft), it is the tallest mountain in North Korea and Northeast China and the tallest mountain of the Baekdu-daegan and Changbai mountain ranges.
 The highest peak, c...

 - [Billy Mitchell (gamer)](https://en.wikipedia.org/w/index.php?title=Billy_Mitchell_(gamer)&oldid=1316726890) - William James Mitchell Jr. (born July 16, 1965) is an American video game player.
 Throughout the 1980s and 1990s, he was recognized for numerous records on classic video games before disputes arose over their legitimacy beginning in 2018.
 Mitchell has also appeared in several documentaries on competitive gaming and retrogaming.
 In 1982, Mitchell was...